rust-lang/book/src/ch01-02-hello-world.md

 If you come from a dynamic language like Ruby, Python, or JavaScript, you may not be used to compiling and running a program being separate steps.
-Rust is an *ahead-of-time compiled* language, which means that you can compile a program, give it to someone else, and they can run it even without Rust installed.
-If you give someone a `.rb` or `.py` or `.js` file, on the other hand, they need to have a Ruby, Python, or JavaScript implementation installed (respectively), but you only need one command to both compile and run your program.
+Rust is an *ahead-of-time compiled* language, which means that you can compile a program, give it to someone else, and they can run it even without having Rust installed.
+If you give someone a `.rb`, `.py`, or `.js` file, on the other hand, they need to have a Ruby, Python, or JavaScript implementation installed (respectively), but you only need one command to both compile and run your program.
 Everything is a tradeoff in language design.

-Just compiling with `rustc` is fine for simple programs, but as your project grows, you'll want to be able to manage all of the options your project has, and make it easy to share your code with other people and projects.
-Next, I'll introduce you to a tool called Cargo, which will help you write real-world Rust programs.
+Just compiling with `rustc` is fine for simple programs, but as your project grows, you'll want to be able to manage all of the options your project has and make it easy to share your code with other people and projects.
+Next, we'll introduce you to a tool called Cargo, which will help you write real-world Rust programs.